 What are some of your favorite ways to host your friends and family?
 Let us know in the comments below!

 Photo credit: Shutterstock.
-Product photos courtesy of Taylor’s Market Artisan Cheeses, Alouette, Boursin, Société, iGourmet, Fermin, Columbus Salumeria San Francisco, Rougié, Gerbs, PRiMO, Oh!
+Product photos courtesy of Taylor’s Market Artisan Cheeses, Boursin, Société, iGourmet, Palacios, Columbus Salumeria San Francisco, Rougié, Gerbs, PRiMO, Oh!
 Nuts, Stonewall Kitchen, Carr’s, Fete Today, Chateau Diana Winery, Boska Holland, New Star

 About Ashley Martell